 Seattle, WA 98109

-Good to Know: Purchase a discount admission pass and receive 10 skating sessions and skate rentals for $99.
-Also, take advantage of reduced admission when you bring your own skates or pay with your Alaska Airlines Visa Signature® card.
-On Mondays, skate for free when you show your Alaska Airlines Visa Signature® card or Bank of America debit or credit card.
-(Offer is good for one free skate admission per card.)
-Psst...Mondays in late December (24 & 31) will be busy due to schools' holiday breaks, so prepare for longer lines.
+Good to Know: Purchase a discount admission pass and receive 10 skating sessions and skate rentals for $119.
+Also, take advantage of reduced admission when you bring your own skates.
+Tuesdays in late December (24 & 31) will be busy due to schools' holiday breaks, so prepare for longer lines.
 Free three-hour parking is available while skating in the Bellevue Downtown Park parking lots; limited on-street parking is also available.
 View all available discounts here.

-Holiday Fun: Put on your purple and gold duds and head to the rink on Dec.
-9 from noon-2 p.m. for Husky Skate Day.
-During this special skate time, everyone in Husky gear will receive a $4 discount on admission.
+Holiday Fun: Put on your purple and gold duds and head to the rink on Sun., Dec.
+15 from noon-2 p.m. for Husky Skate Day.
+During this special skate time, everyone in Husky gear will receive a $4 discount, plus you and your little dawgs can skate with Husky Santa and enjoy a purple and gold cupcake (while supplies last)!
 Go Huskies!

-Admission: $15/Adults; $10/Kids (8 & under) with skate rental. $11/Adults; $6/Kids (8 & under) with your own skates.
-Discounted tickets available for members of the military, Bellevue College and Northwest University students, Bellevue Downtown Association members, KidsQuest Children's Museum members, Bellevue Arts Museum members and Bellevue Boys & Girls Club members.
-On Mondays, skate for free when you show your Alaska Airlines Visa Signature® card or Bank of America debit or credit card.
-Offer is good for one free skate admission per card.
+Admission: $10-$15 ($2 off when you bring your own skates).
+Discounted tickets available for members of the military (with ID), Bellevue College and Northwest University students, Bellevue Downtown Association members and KidsQuest Children's Museum members.
+On Mondays, skate for free when you show your Bank of America credit or debit card.
+Limit of two admissions per card and limited to skate availability.

 Downtown Bellevue Park